michaelbarros/astrocytes_population_sim/README.md

 # astrocytes_population_sim

+## General Info
-This is the code of the paper "Engineering Molecular Communications of Astrocytes for Logic Gate Operations"
+This is the code of the paper "Engineering Molecular Communications of Astrocytes for Logic Gate Operations".
+You may find the paper at https://arxiv.org/abs/2007.06646.

+## How to use it

+You may run the code with initial configuration
+- python <filename>

+Alternatevely, the code supports the pypy interpreter, therefore use
+- pypy <filename>